 5 lifestyle habits scientists say increase your healthspan by ten years

 1. Limit your alcohol intake

 The researchers define moderate as one glass per day for women or two for for men.
 This is especially important considering research recently published in the journal Alcoholism: Clinical and Experimental Research which found that alcohol-related deaths have more than doubled in the past two decades.
 Excessive alcohol intake is also linked to early-onset dementia.
-Limiting your drinking lowers your risk for heart attacks, strokes, or death from heart disease, thereby extending your healthspan.
+Limiting alcoholic drinks lowers risk for heart attacks, strokes, or death from heart disease, thereby extending healthspan.
 The key is moderation.
-If you’re following the Mediterranean diet, you’ve already got a handle on this.
+(If you're following the Mediterranean diet, you've already got a handle on this.)